-Appointment Nomination Form- Section 6 (NEW APPOINTMENT FORMS 2013)
+Appointment Nomination Form- Section 6

-Over the years, the main area of contention seems to be Section 6 of the nomination form: Must have demonstrated leadership that benefits the NSP
+Over the years, the main area of contention seems to be Section 6 of the nomination form:

+Must have demonstrated leadership that benefits the NSP

-- A- Beyond the patrol level - B- AND/OR by serving two or more ski seasons as an exceptional certified instructor in a program beneficial to the NSP- this must be exceptional, not just ordinary
+Beyond the patrol level

+AND/OR by serving two or more ski seasons as an exceptional certified instructor in a program beneficial to the NSP- this must be exceptional, not just ordinary

-- C- AND/OR exceptional service as an NSP Patrol Rep- this must be multiple terms, not just one.
-LEADERSHIP IS THE KEY WORD in all 3 categories. - A. Beyond patrol level means continuous advising in NSP credentialed programs. - B. Instructing at patrol level means instructor of record with yearly enhancements- not just instructing a station in yearly refreshers - C. As a patrol rep means a leader who over a period of time has initiated and strengthened his patrol through NSP credentialed programs.
+AND/OR exceptional service as an NSP Patrol Rep- this must be multiple terms, not just one.

+LEADERSHIP IS THE KEY WORD in all 3 categories.

+A. Beyond patrol level means continuous advising in NSP credentialed programs as Region Advisor, Division Supervisor or National Program Director, elected or appointed region, division or national office.

+B. Instructing at patrol level means instructor of record with yearly enhancements- not just instructing a station in yearly refreshers

+C. As a patrol rep means a leader who over a period of time has initiated and strengthened his patrol through NSP credentialed programs.